A complete list of things to do at Lake Mead would probably be as long as it’s the 750-mile shoreline. I exaggerate, but only for effect.

 See Related: Things to Do in the Mojave Desert

 4. Lake Mead Kayaking

 Lake Mead kayaking or canoeing are great activities because their size means you’re not competing with other watercraft for space.
 The waters are calm, and the surrounding mountains are picturesque.

 Rentals at the marinas are plentiful, and you can even hire a guide for an exciting tour and to take your Instagram photos for you.
 Life jackets are required by law, but the marinas will provide you with those and any instruction you need for a relaxing paddle.

 Watch for wildlife and deserted beaches.
 There are also places to camp if you’d like a fun overnight trip.
 A few housekeeping notes: there is an entry fee, you should start early, and you’ll need to bring your food and water.

 5. Lake Mead Paddle Boarding

-Some of the best things to do at Lake Mead explore the national recreation area and land around it.
+Some of the best things to do at Lake Mead are exploring the national recreation area and the land around it.

 6. Scout the Backcountry

 Hiking and Lake Mead camping are unique in the area’s expansive backcountry.
 This eastern Mohave Desert backcountry contains a unique ecosystem best appreciated on foot.